vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Federal Cases Public Records?

 Yes, but it depends.
 While the Freedom of Information Act of 1967 empowers public members to view and access federal court records, the act exempts individual court records.
-Such documents contain sensitive information, government secrets, information related to national security, trade secrets, financial information deemed confidential, personal medical records, and information protected under attorney-client privilege.
+Such documents may contain sensitive information, government secrets, information related to national security, trade secrets, financial information deemed confidential, personal medical records, and information protected under attorney-client privilege.
 Individuals should direct all federal court record requests to the Clerk of District Court where the case was filed.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 How to Find Federal Court Records Online in Vermont

 Finding federal court records in Vermont is done via the Public Access to Court Electronic Records (PACER).
 For the average Joe, using PACER may seem daunting at first, but it is possible.
 The electronic public access service provides systematic instructions and answers questions regarding its FAQ page difficulties or challenges.
-Furthermore, the requester will have to pay a small fee for accessing court records on the centralized repository.
+Furthermore, the requester may have to pay a small fee for accessing court records on the centralized repository.
 PACER maintains a comprehensive fee schedule.
 Generally, the system charges a non-refundable fee of $30.00 per search and $0.10 per page of an electronic document.
 Requesters may also print search results of documents accessed.

 To find Vermont Federal Court records on PACER:

-- Create an account
+• Create an account

-- Log in to Vermont’s Document Filing System
+• Log in to Vermont’s Document Filing System

-- Use case information to find the specific court record
+• Use case information to find the specific court record

-What information can I find by using PACER?
+What Information Can I Find by Using PACER?

-By using PACER, the requester can access the following non-confidential information on a federal criminal case:
+Requesters may be able to access the following non-confidential information on a federal criminal case:

-- The names of all the defendant(s) and their attorney
+• The names of all the defendant(s) and their attorney

-- Names of the prosecutor and court officials involved
+• Names of the prosecutor and court officials involved

-- Case-related information, e.g., nature of the crime
+• Case-related information, e.g., nature of the crime

-- Docket listing for the case events by date
+• Docket listing for the case events by date

-- Transcript of court proceedings
+• Transcript of court proceedings

-- Court opinions
+• Court opinions

-- Case status and final judgments
+• Case status and final judgments

-- Documents filed
+• Documents filed

-- Images of exhibits
+• Images of exhibits

 How To Find Federal Court Records In Vermont?

 For hard copies of records, the Vermont U.S. District Court maintains a fee schedule for obtaining a court record.
-Generally, there is a search fee of $31.00 per record, an $11.00 fee covers certification of original documents.
+Generally, there is a search fee of $31.00 per record, and an $11.00 fee covers certification of original documents.
 Furthermore, retrieving an archived record from the Federal Records Center costs $64.00 per record and $39.00 for each additional box or file.
 Reproducing uncertified copies of a document costs $0.50 per page.

 To request a criminal record from the National Archives and Records Administration, the requester must complete a criminal case order form.
 Enclose a check or money order for the appropriate amount and a government-issued photo ID, in a self-addressed stamped envelope.
 Send the completed form to: